PRIYANSHU19BHARDWAJ/Dynamic-Restaurant-Booking/README.md

 # 🍽️ Dynamic Restaurant Booking Web App

 A cloud-based, responsive restaurant booking website developed as an academic DevOps/Cloud project.
-Built using HTML, CSS, JavaScript and deployed on AWS using Terraform, Ansible, and optionally Lambda.
+Built using HTML, CSS, JavaScript and deployed on AWS using Terraform, Ansible and CloudWatch .

 ---